The Nov/Dec 2015 issue of Escapees Magazine is featuring our article about installing solar power on an RV.

 ESCAPEES RV CLUB

-Escapees Magazine is published by the Escapees RV Club, a unique club dedicated to the needs of full-time and long-term RVers.
+Escapees Magazine is published by the Join Escapees RV Club, a unique club dedicated to the needs of full-time and long-term RVers.
 Founded in 1978 by pioneering full-time RVers Joe and Kay Peterson, this unusual organization serves all RV travelers with a top quality mail service, a network of discounted RV parks, a variety of methods for campsite ownership and long term rental, special interest groups, training events, rallies, travel excursions (RV and otherwise), adult day care, insurance guidance, a directory of boondocking sites and more.

 We are proud to be counted among the regular contributors to this outstanding magazine.
 If you’re a SKP and have never seen Rainbow’s End, the national headquarters for the Escapees RV Club located in Livingston, Texas, check out our blog post from our visit there last year: